CSE: Teaching and Language Kick-Off (TALK)

 First attend on August 10 - $180

 To be eligible for the stipend, you must also successfully complete the pre-arrival online course.

 NOTE: Stipends may be subject to U.S. payroll taxes.
 These amounts may change for the 2018 session.

-- When do students receive their stipend?
+When do I receive my stipend?

-- Is there on-campus housing available for CSE: TALK participants?
+Is there on-campus housing available for CSE: TALK participants?

 Yes.
 You can apply for temporary housing through International Student and Scholar Services.